Yuliang-Liu/Curve-Text-Detector/README.md

 * [my_train.sh](./my_train.sh) This file shows how to train on the CTW1500 dataset.
 After downloading the dataset and resnet-50 pre-trained model, simply running my_train.sh to start.

-# Detecting Results
-More details can be found our paper.
+# Detecting Results (more details can be found on our paper)
 <img src="images/table.png" width="100%">
 <img src="images/detect_results.png" width="100%">